upa/graft-bench/iperf3/README.md

 ## iperf3 test for TCP throughput

 ### Test patterns
-- From/To Docker Container From/To Host through a physical link
+- From/To Docker Container To/From Host through a physical link
     - via AF_GRAFT
     - via Docker NAT (docker0)

-- From Host to Host via a physical link
+- From Host to Host through a physical link
     - via normal linux network stack

-- From/To Docker Container From/To Host through a loopback interface
+- From/To Docker Container To/From Host through a loopback interface
     - via AF_GRAFT
     - via Docker NAT (docker0)